psycopaths/jdoop/README.md

 * `--randoop-only` - an optional parameter (with the default value false) that specifies if only Randoop should be executed.
-* `--baseline` - an optional parameter (with the default value false) that specifies if only baseline JPF-Doop should be executed.
-For more information on the baseline solution, see an [extended abstract][5] on JPF-Doop.
+* `--baseline` - an optional parameter (with the default value false) that specifies if only baseline JDoop should be executed.
+For more information on the baseline solution, see an [extended abstract][5] on JDoop.
-* `--generate-report` - an optional parameter (with the default value false) that specifies if a code coverage report should be generated once JPF-Doop is done with its execution.
-If the parameter is provided, [JaCoCo][6] will be executed to generate a code coverage report for JUnit tests that JPF-Doop generated.
+* `--generate-report` - an optional parameter (with the default value false) that specifies if a code coverage report should be generated once JDoop is done with its execution.
+If the parameter is provided, [JaCoCo][6] will be executed to generate a code coverage report for JUnit tests that JDoop generated.
 If this option is not provided, the user can generate the code coverage report herself, as described in section *Generating code coverage reports*.

 # Generating code coverage reports

-JPF-Doop has a script that generates a code coverage report for JUnit tests that can be used without JPF-Doop, i.e. unit tests can be generated or obtained in some other way.
+JDoop has a script that generates a code coverage report for JUnit tests that can be used without JDoop, i.e. unit tests can be generated or obtained in some other way.
 The script is `report.py`, and it has a few dependencies.
 First of all, clone this repository.
 In addition, the following is needed: